 Makes sense, right?

 While tape manufacturers may add antioxidants in addition to heat and light stabilizers into their various formulas to offset the effects of aging, these do not protect a tape’s reliability indefinitely.
 Like using sunscreen at the beach, these are temporary measures.
-Only longer term solutions will deter the rapidly acceleration of the degradation process.
+Only longer-term solutions will deter the degradation process.

 The Best Tape Storage Tips